Skip to main content

 Sign a transaction

 We will create an administration function for a bookkeeper responsible for managing and adding books available for review.
-Only a specific administrator will be authorized to sign the transactions required for this task..
+Only a specific administrator will be authorized to sign the transactions required for this task.

-Setup module arguments
+Setting up module arguments

 We will use module arguments to ensure that only the administrator can add books.
 These arguments configure a module on the Chromia blockchain and enable access to variables from a context called chain_context.
 Here’s how to set it up: